 - Is the well casing in good condition and does it extend at least 18 inches above grade?

-- Is there the potential for surface waters to enter the well?
+- Is there the potential for surface water to enter the well?

 - Is the well cap secured to the casing and intact?